yucelzeynep/02_exercise_chat/README.md

             }

-            // Set an interval to fetch messages every second (1000 milliseconds) setInterval(fetchMessages, 1000);
+            // Set an interval to fetch messages every second (1000 milliseconds)
+            // This allows the chat application to continuously check for new messages without requiring the user to refresh the page. setInterval(fetchMessages, 1000);

             // Event listener for the send button click event